Compact executive car: Germany

 An early compact executive car produced in Germany was the 1966 BMW 02 Series, followed by the BMW 3 Series in 1975.

 In 1965 Audi introduced their first compact executive model Audi 72.

 The 1983 Mercedes-Benz W201 range (also known as the "Mercedes-Benz 190") was the first compact executive car from Mercedes-Benz.
 In 1993, the W201 was replaced by the Mercedes-Benz C-Class range.

 France

 DS Automobiles offers a compact executive with its DS 4 hatchback.
 From earlier models also the larger DS 5 (sold until 2018) could be considered a compact executive car.
 The DS brand used to be a sub-marque of Citroën, and thus earlier model years (before 2015 for the DS 4 and DS 5, but the change depends on the model) carry the Citroën logo.
-The smallest model offered by DS has been the DS 3 (sold until 2019), which could be condired to be a subcompact or even supermini executive car.
+The smallest model offered by DS has been the DS 3 (sold until 2019), which could be considered to be a subcompact or even supermini executive car.
 The current DS 3 Crossback differs from the earlier model substantially, as it is a small crossover SUV.